-Subaru Outback: Use of engine braking
+Subaru Outback (BR): Use of engine braking

 Remember to make use of engine braking in addition to foot braking.
 When descending